codyshepherd/lunar-rocks/go/README.md

 __Finally__
 `sudo ./bin/accounts`

-Then run the client in a different terminal via the `./develop.sh` script.
+Then follow instructions in the `client/` readme to compile and serve the client

 __Local Development: Install Postgres:__